thiago-mlima/Data-Visualization-Portfolio/README.md

 <div align="left">

-This is a collection of some of my data visualizations about a variety of topics such as economics and social issues.
-Each folder contains the final plot as well as the Python script and data used to create it without any post-processing.
+This is a collection of some miscellaneous data visualizations I have created to illustrate my approach to Data Storytelling and design.
+Each folder contains the final plot as well as the Python-based Jupyter Notebook and data used to create it without any post-processing.
 Use the links below to navigate directly to the associated directory.

+Of course, any feedback is always greatly appreciated so feel free to reach out via Linkedin or email.

 </div>